-While players were in the registration period, we were busy working a step ahead of them–building out the scheduling modules to allow league and team captains to arrange their matches online.
-Once that was released, these leaders entered their schedules and matches.
-While that was going on, we were busy with the scoring module so that once matches began, 60+ different teams could have individual access to their teams’ matches and enter scores.
+While players were in the registration period, we were busy working a step ahead of them — building out the scheduling modules to allow league and team captains to arrange their matches online.
+Once that was released, leaders entered their schedules and matches.
+While scheduling was underway, we were busy with the scoring module so that once matches began, 60+ different teams could have individual access to their teams’ matches and enter scores.

-As that was happening and the season was progressing, we built out added functionality to automatically rank teams and tally scores within their leagues; displaying the information in real time.
+As all of this was in motion and the season progressed, we built out added functionality to automatically rank teams and tally scores within their leagues; displaying the information in real time.
 Adoption of the system by the entire league was flawless as we developed, tested, and rolled out modules while the season moved along.

-Years later, the league is still using the same system that we built.
+Years later, the league is still using the same system.
 We continue to expand the system as each new board takes office.
-They often see areas for added functionality and new processes that can be automated so volunteers can better spend their time on managing and further expanding the league.
+They often see areas for added functionality and new processes that can be automated so volunteers can have more time to spend on serves and volleys.

 What do users think?

-In short… they love it.
+In short, they love it.
 Players have remarked that registration is fast and easy.
-Captains say that they enjoy the ability to easily make the changes they need to make and quickly enter their scores.
-Board members like that they do not have to handle mountains of paperwork and checks–which could have become an impediment to recruiting new board members.
+Captains say they enjoy the ability to easily make needed updates and quickly enter scores.
+Board members like that they do not have to handle mountains of paperwork and checks — which was becoming an impediment to recruiting new board members.

 We love serving JLTA.
 What can we do for you?

 You may not be running a large tennis league, but perhaps you see some similarities in the processes that you control.
-Are there areas where you can imagine online payment, logins, web automation, etc. being helpful in your business?
+Are there areas where you can imagine online payment, logins, and web automation being helpful in your business?
 How are you spending your time at work?
-If it is on the same tasks over and over again–particularly ones that don’t scale well with growth, we may be able to help.
+If it is on the same tasks over and over again — particularly ones that don’t scale well with growth, we may be able to help.
 Let’s talk about your processes and how we can put tech to work to improve them.
 Our work tends to pay for itself, makes life easier, and helps businesses grow.